igordejanovic/rustemo/docs/src/handling_errors/handling_errors.md

 The other way to solve the issue is by changing our language.
 The confusion is due to not knowing when the body of the `If` statement ends.
-We could add curly braces to delineate the body of `If`, or simply add keyword `end` at the end.
+We could add curly braces to delineate the body of `If` like all C-like languages do, or simply add keyword `end` at the end.
+Let's do the latter:
-Let's do that:

 ```
 {{#include if_then_else_end.rustemo}}